KhanPython/join-roblox-game/README.md

 # join-roblox-game

-Link your workspace to a Roblox game and be able to join through Visual Studio Code.
+Link a workspace to a Roblox game and be able to join through Visual Studio Code.

 ## Instructions